mmuckley/torchkbnufft/docs/source/index.rst

 [`1 <https://doi.org/10.1109/TSP.2002.807005>`_,
 `2 <https://doi.org/10.1109/TMI.2005.848376>`_] with
 Kaiser-Bessel gridding in PyTorch.
-The implementation is completely in Python, facilitating flexible deployment in human-readable code with no compilation.
+The implementation is completely in Python, facilitating flexible deployment in readable code with no compilation.
 NUFFT functions are each wrapped as a :py:class:`torch.autograd.Function`, allowing backpropagation through NUFFT operators for training neural networks.

 This package was inspired in large part by the NUFFT implementation in the